10 steps to buying a home

 Step 4: Find the right real estate agent

 Real estate agents are important partners when you’re buying or selling a home.
-Real estate agents can provide you with helpful information on homes and neighborhoods that isn’t easily accessible to the public.
+Real estate agents can provide you with helpful information on homes and neighborhoods that aren’t easily accessible to the public.

 Their knowledge of the home buying process, negotiating skills, and familiarity with the area you want to live in can be extremely valuable.
 And best of all, it typically doesn’t cost you anything to work with an agent – they’re usually compensated from the commission paid by the seller of the house.